 It can be pretty intense, especially with a ballistic armored vest from LEVEL 5.
 However, when it’s filled with steel plates, it gets heavier and can slow you down.

-But for Kevlar bulletproof vest, they are not that heavy, wrapped around the body, covering the vital part of the chest and back area, you feel a bit comfortable on it.
+But, Kevlar bulletproof vests are not that heavy.
+Wrapped around the body, covering the vital part of the chest and back area, you feel a bit comfortable on it.

 In the summer, it might heat up, making you feel boiling, while in the winter months, with a covered bulletproof vest, you might not need a coat after all.